Kung Eye Center is proud to offer state-of-the-art laser cataract removal in both of its offices located in New Jersey and Staten Island.

 As we age, the proteins in the crystalline lens of the eye will clump together eventually causing the lens to become hard and cloudy.
 This is a cataract and it will make vision hazy and blurry.
 A cataract can affect your entire field of vision and make day-to-day functions such as reading and driving difficult or even impossible.
 Removal of the cataract is the only way to restore vision.
 Cataract surgery is now recommended when the cataract begins to interfere with your vision and before it begins making daily tasks difficult or affecting your quality of life.
 For more information on cataract surgery at Kung Eye Center, click here.
-At Kung Eye Center we offer premium intraocular lenses (IOLs) that can replace your cloudy natural lens to give you clearer, more dependable vision and offer more freedom from glasses following cataract surgery.
+At Kung Eye Center located in New Jersey and Staten Island, NY, offers premium intraocular lenses (IOLs) that can replace your cloudy natural lens to give you clearer, more dependable vision and offer more freedom from glasses following cataract surgery.
 For more information on lens implant options, click here.

 There are three distinct types of cataracts: